PankajSAgarwal/JavaSpecialistsDataStructure/ShortCodingChallenges/LinkedList/SinglyLinkedList/README.md

 ## Time Complexity #
 The time complexity for this algorithm is O(n) because we have to traverse through the list.

+# 5. Singly Linked List Deletion

+Deletion is one of the instances where linked lists are more efficient than arrays.
+In an array, you have to shift all the elements backward if one element is deleted.
+Even then, the end of the array is empty and it takes up unnecessary memory.
+In the case of linked lists, the node is removed merely in constant time.

+a) Deletion at Head<br/>
+b) Deletion by value

+a) Deletion at Head #<br/>

+   This operation simply deletes a node from the head of the list, which means that it always deletes the first element of the list.
+This type of deletion is used when your list is ordered, and you want to implement a priority queue–via a linked list-- to keep track of all the elements.
+Here’s an illustration of how this type of deletion works in a Singly Linked List:
+ ## Time Complexity: <br/>
+ The algorithm runs in O(1) since we’re deleting the first node of the list.

+b) Deletion in Singly Linked List(Delete by Value) <br/>

+Sample Input #<br/>
+linkedlist = 3->2->1->0,
+data = 1
+Sample Output # <br/>
+linkedlist = 3->2->0

+## Time Complexity #
+  In the worst case, you would have to traverse until the end of the list.
+This means the time complexity will be O(n).